cguindel/lsi-faster-rcnn/README.md

 * Discrete viewpoint prediction.
 * Four-channel input.

-The last two features are introduced in two research papers currently accepted for publication.
+The last two features are introduced in two published research papers.
 Please check the [citation section](#citing-this-work) for further details.

+All the included methods can be quantitatively evaluated using the companion [eval_kitti](https://github.com/cguindel/eval_kitti) repository.

 ### Disclaimer